 Cities provide us with a wonderful resource in juxtaposed objects.
-Magnificently textured drain covers from a different era sitting next to a modern paving and street markings, an ultra-modern skyscraper freshly sculpted out of the earth, yet forever posed against the immortal sky… they’re all there for the taking.
+Magnificently textured drain covers from a different era, placed right next to modern paving and street markings, an ultra-modern skyscraper freshly sculpted out of the earth, yet forever posed against the immortal sky… these shapes and textures are all there for the taking.
 Put one against the other, and see what alphabets you can make out of them.
 Sounds challenging, yet easy.
 It is neither.

-This photo project intends to test your skill at seeing juxtapositions of foreground & background, shapes & shadows, angles & straights, and much more.
+This photography project intends to test your skill at seeing juxtapositions of foreground & background, shapes & shadows, angles & straights, and much more.
 Finding perfectly juxtaposed straight and curved edges are both more common, and uncommon at the same time.

 The Urban Alphabet is all around you.
 Look around yourself as you move through your city.
-Your challenge is to fashion shapes that have meaning to us in the form of letters.
+Your challenge is to see shapes that have meaning to us in the form of letters.
 You’ll look for them in shapes (objects) that are intended for other purposes, and reimagine them for photography.
 This takes a little bit of vision, imagination, and a lot of curiosity & observation skills.

-To create the urban alphabet, you’ll have to make use of lines, outlines, textures, parts of objects, and techniques that you can use with your camera (such as using depth of field to blur backgrounds).
-These skills will help you to find shapes that are not quite what you want, and re-shape them into the letters of the English alphabet when seen through your photography.
+To create the urban alphabet, you’ll have to make use of lines, outlines, textures, light & shade, parts of objects, and techniques that you can use with your camera (such as using depth of field to blur backgrounds).
+These skills will help you to find shapes that are not quite what you need, and to reshape them into the letters of the English alphabet when seen through your photography.

 This is a great time to hone your skills of observation, and awareness of your surroundings, to see what others are likely to miss.

-- Try to find a diverse range of things to work with.
+- Try to find a diverse range of found objects to work with.
 Variety makes the project more fun.

-- Try macro, landscape orientation, square crops, diagonal frames, whatever it takes…
+- Use macro lenses, landscape orientation, square crops, and diagonal frames.

 - Don’t stop at one.
 Take more than a few photos of each of the alphabets when you see them.
 You won’t know which one works better till you compare them on the screen.
 Plus, you’ll want to use more than one image if the word you’re forming has alphabets repeated.

 - Set a defined start and end date to ensure that you progress consistently through the project and not keep putting it off for later.

-- Look for alphabets all the time, everywhere.
+- Search for your alphabet photographs all the time, everywhere.

 - Don’t give up.
 Keep looking.
-Finish all the letters of the alphabet.
+Finish all the letters of the alphabet, but have fun!